Programming and Technical Aspects

 15LAN of equator on ecliptic

-16change of LAN per century
+16change of LAN of equator per century

 The data in arrays m_dblPL( , ), m_dblPecc( , ), m_dblPH( , ), and m_dblPr( , ) which were created in Form1_Load are used to calculate the minor changes in longitude, eccentricity, perihelion, and semi-major axis for Jupiter and Saturn.
 Refer to the section Technical Aspects for more details on how this has been coded.
 The corresponding minor changes for Uranus and Neptune are also calculated, but the data is built directly into the program rather than read from a file.